MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/unified-interface-page-hosted-control.md

 ---

 # Unified Interface Page (Hosted Control)
-Use the **Unified Interface Page** hosted control type to load a URL or page from Unified Interface Apps in [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] apps.
-When a [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] apps page is loaded within a hosted control of this type, it will automatically scan the page for data from the entity, and automatically populate the replacement parameters.
+Use the **Unified Interface Page** hosted control type to load a URL or page from Unified Interface Apps in the model-driven apps.
+When a model-driven app page is loaded within a hosted control of this type, it will automatically scan the page for data from the entity, and automatically populate the replacement parameters.

- This hosted control type exposes a number of predefined UII actions and events that are unique to handling of [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] apps [!INCLUDE[pn-ms-windows-short](../includes/pn-ms-windows-short.md)] including list manipulation actions, and a find action for displaying a quick search or advanced search page.
+ This hosted control type exposes a number of predefined UII actions and events that are unique to handling of model-driven apps [!INCLUDE[pn-ms-windows-short](../includes/pn-ms-windows-short.md)] including list manipulation actions, and a find action for displaying a quick search or advanced search page.

 ## Create a Unified Interface Page hosted control